herminyliu/cs224n-default-proj/README.md

 ## Part 1: Implementation of the Multi-head Self-attention and Transformer Layers of the Original BERT Model

-*base_bert.py* should not be modified, since it provides the class *BertPreTrainedModel* which the BertModel class in *bert.py* inherited this.
+*base_bert.py* should not be modified, since it provides the class `BertPreTrainedModel` which the `BertModel` class in *bert.py* inherited this.

 In *bert.py*, there are three classes together formed the miniBERT structure.

-- BertSelfAttention: Construct the attention layer inside a BertLayer.
+- BertSelfAttention: Construct the attention layer inside a `BertLayer`.

 - BertLayer: Construct a single bert layer.

-- BertModel: The whole miniBERT model which is made up of many BertLayers.
+- BertModel: The whole miniBERT model which is made up of many `BertLayers`.

 ## Part 2: Self-defined Adam Optimizer Implementation

-In *optimizer.py*, a self-defined AdamW class is defined and used as the optimizer in *classifier.py*.
+In *optimizer.py*, a self-defined `AdamW` class is defined and used as the optimizer in *classifier.py*.

 ## Part 3: Perform Sentiment Classification Based on Finished Works